codemanki/cloudscraper/README.md

 });

 ```
+You can access default default configuration with `cloudscraper.defaultParams`

 ## Error object
-Cliudscraper error object inherits from `Error` has following fields:
+Cloudscraper error object inherits from `Error` has following fields:
   * `name` - `RequestError`/`CaptchaError`/`CloudflareError`/`ParserError`
   * `options` - The request options
   * `cause` - An alias for `error`